oxsecurity/megalinter/docs/descriptors/javascript_eslint.md

   --cache                         Only check changed files - default: false --cache-file path::String       Path to the cache file.
-Deprecated: use --cache-location - default: .eslintcache --cache-location path::String   Path to the cache file or directory
+Deprecated: use --cache-location - default: .eslintcache --cache-location path::String   Path to the cache file or directory --cache-strategy String         Strategy to use for detecting changed files in the cache - either: metadata or content - default: metadata

 Miscellaneous:
   --init                          Run config initialization wizard - default: false